Amansingh-06/Task-manager/README.md

     ```

 3. Set up your backend API (if not already running):
-    - Make sure your backend API is running on `http://localhost:8000` or modify the URLs in the code accordingly.
+    - Make sure your backend API is running on `http://localhost:8000

 4. Start the React development server:
     ```bash